The impact of Fund earnings on your PSS benefit differs depending on your membership type – contributing, preserved benefit or associate.

-If you claim your benefit as a contributing member
+If you are a contributing member

-If you claim your benefit as a deferred benefit member
+If you are a preserved benefit member

-If you claim your benefit as an associate member
+If you are an associate member

 Fund earnings also have a more direct impact on your benefit.
 The accumulation components of your benefit will be affected by earnings, which can be either negative or positive in line with the investment performance of your chosen option – the Default Fund or Cash Investment Option.

 The value of the taxed component of your benefit (determined when you became an associate member) isn’t affected by earnings.
 Its value is adjusted by the long-term Treasury bond rate (treasury bonds are medium to long-term debt securities issued by the government).